 It’s worth keeping in mind that this is actually just the beginning of the entire ordeal, though.
-While it may feel great having created your first NFT, with 19,5 million different tokens accessible on OpenSea, yours can get lost in the crowd, pretty fast (other well-known marketplaces aren’t all that different in this regard, either).
+While it may feel great having created your first NFT, with over 80 million different tokens accessible on OpenSea, yours can get lost in the crowd, pretty fast (other well-known marketplaces aren’t all that different in this regard, either).

 This is why, in order to be successful and sell NFTs to as many people as possible, you will need to be smart about your marketing, as well!

 If you’re already a well-established artist with a decently-sized following, this may not be all that big of an issue.
 If you’re just starting out, though, and NFTs are your first entry into the online art market, it can be difficult!